 Realising I was intruding, it raised its pincers to tell me to ward off.
 So this crab should be the emblem of any security unit for this crab apparent motto is "Be Alert and Stand your Ground"!

 On the "menu"was Fan Worm (Family Sabellidae), a filter feeder with the feathery tentacles.
 When disturb, the worm will retreat into its tube, and this happens in lightning speed.
 The tube can be seen in the lower part of the picture below.
-Another specimen of the fan worm, but this one - the mouth can be seen.
-The tentacles will draw the food into the mouth.

 I was intrigued by the way the volutes laid the egg capsules, somehow there is a pattern to it.
 At this time for want of a proper description, I will call it the 2-1-2 formation.
 Why 2-1-2 formation, look at the photos below.